US Rapper Fatman Scoop Dead After Collapsing On Stage

-New York: US rapper Fatman Scoop has died, his manager announced Saturday, after the 53-year-old artist suffered a medical emergency while performing on stage.
+NEW YORK - US rapper Fatman Scoop has died, his manager announced on Saturday, after the 53-year-old artist suffered a medical emergency while performing on stage.

-Scoop, best known for the hit tracks "Be Faithful" and "It Takes Scoop," collapsed on stage at Hamden Town Center Park, Connecticut and was taken to hospital where doctors were unable to revive him, US media reported.
+Scoop, best known for the hit tracks“Be Faithful” and“It Takes Scoop”, collapsed on stage at Hamden Town Centre Park, Connecticut and was taken to hospital where doctors were unable to revive him, US media reported.

 Medical staff apparently attempted to administer CPR while he was still on the stage, according to a video of the incident obtained by celebrity news site TMZ.
 He was then carried away on a stretcher.